ilyas-source/CleanCode-IntegerDivision/README.md

 ## Problem:

-Main purpose of this task is to further improve clean code writing skills.
+Main purpose of this task is to further improve clean code writing and unit-testing skills.

 ## Technologies used:
 * Java